Our Approach to Social, Emotional and Mental Health

 · Having a caring and nurturing school ethos

-· Weekly P.A.T.H.S. lessons (Promoting Alternative Thinking Strategies) and Social, Emotional and Mental Health assemblies
+· Weekly SCARF PSHE lessons and also Social, Emotional and Mental Health assemblies

-· Capturing the children’s views through using 3 houses (house of worries, house of good things, house of dreams)
+.
+Capturing the children’s views through using 'Three Houses' (house of worries, house of good things, house of dreams)

-· Working towards becoming a Rights Respecting School
+· Working towards becoming a silver Rights Respecting School (we have achieved bronze)

 · Social and emotional interventions for children with additional needs

-· Working in partnership with parents where there are concerns about mental health
+· Working in partnership with parents and carers where there are concerns about mental health

 · Working with external agencies to provide additional support to those who need it